 Most of us have had experience with headphones even before we started paying attention to sound quality.
 Why not?
-Headphones are basically everywhere.
-We have one in front of our computers at home, we use it while commuting going to school or office, etc. And for most of us, it all began even before we got ‘nitpicky’ about sonic characteristics.
-That said, the moment we started paying more attention to how good-sounding a headphone can be, was also the time it became more complicated.
+Headphones are everywhere.
+We have one in front of our computers at home, we use it while commuting going to school or the office, etc. And for most of us, it all began even before we got ‘nitpicky’ about sonic characteristics.
+That said, the moment we started paying closer attention to how good-sounding a headphone can be was the time it became more complicated.

 There are a lot of factors to consider when buying headphones.
 The average headphone consumer normally doesn’t consider any of these factors and more often than not, they end up realizing they’re not happy with the headphone that they purchased.